 - Use Jet Pack - Ability to fly with a jet pack and not crash

-- First Aid - With this, you might not be able to fill in that hole in your leg, but you can bandage that cut next to it
+- First Aid - With this, Buck might not be able to fill in that hole in his leg, but he can bandage that cut next to it.

 - Repair Life Support - A ship without an atmosphere is not a safe ship; requires Repair Mechanical at 25 and Repair Electrical at 30.

 - Repair Mechanical - Anything mechanical can be fixed with a high enough skill.

 - Repair Nuclear Engine - Can be used to fix ships after combat; requires Repair Mechanical at 10.

 - Repair Rocket Hull - Another skill to help fix a ship after combat.